Everything you need to know about debt recycling

 Back in the day, Aussies would slog it out to pay down the family home first, before then thinking about using their income to the start purchasing investment properties.
 But by waiting all that time, you have missed out on buying investment properties when they are cheaper and then holding them through multiple growth cycles.
 The earlier you start building your investment property portfolio, the greater the benefit from compound interest.
 The two assets mean you experience capital growth on both and therefore could double your return when times are good and the market is on the way up.

 Twice the gain in good times, also means twice the pain if the market has a correction phase.

-This will hurt if you have a short term investment strategy and can’t wait for the market to recover and grow again.
-Ideally you will be leveraging equity and using time in the market to maximise the benefits.
+This will hurt if you have a short term investment strategy and can’t wait for the property market to recover and grow again.
+Ideally you will be leveraging equity and using time in the property market to maximise the benefits.
 The long game is best for debt recycling.

 The other major issue is that you are placing risk on your family home, which most people rely on for their livelihood and sense of security.
 Jeopardising that could wreak havoc on relationships, family life and your mental health if you haven’t thought it through correctly.

 You need a well-informed strategy in place, plus a decent income and job security, so you can service both loans and protect your home and family.

 This article may give you an overview of the concept of debt recycling, but no two individuals are the same.
 Before going all in with the family home, seek independent financial advice and surround yourself with the right professionals to help make your journey a smooth one.
 And if you need help getting started, reach out to b Invested.
 We can help point you in the right direction.